 At the point where the ascending passage levels off, you can go two different ways.
 If you continue on horizontally, this passageway leads into the Queen’s Chamber.
 In fact, the Queen’s Chamber never used.
 The floor in this room never polished, it’s still rough.
 Egyptology guides believe that the chamber brought to this point.
 And then, the builders changed their minds and moved to the King’s Chamber.
 There is a possible explanation for the abandonment.
 It is that the sarcophagus built for Cheops was much large for the narrow passageways which built.
 Moreover, there are ventilating shafts that are another mystery.
 These shafts sealed at the extremities on both shafts.
 The shafts must made as Cheops pyramid went up.

 The main feature of the sky at night, was the Milky Way.
 The stars thought to have been the Nile in the sky.
 The southern shaft from the King’s Chamber points to where Orion’s Belt in the ancient sky.
 The southern shaft of the Queen’s Chamber points to Sirius.
 The northern shaft of the King’s Chamber points to the circumpolar stars.
 These stars never disappear in the sky.
 It thought that these shafts were to help the spirit of the dead Pharaoh find the important stars.
-Above this chamber is a series of five relieving chambers which are essential to support the weight of the stones above and to distribute the weight away from the burial chamber.
+Above this chamber is a series of five relieving chambers.
+In fact, they are essential to support the weight of the stones above.
+They are also to distribute the weight away from the burial chamber.
 The top chamber has a pointed roof made of limestone blocks.
 This is the most important of the relieving chambers.
-In these chambers, found the only inscriptions in the whole Cheops Pyramid.

 Around Cheops Pyramid (Khufu Pyramid):